samhattangady/mulki/content/chapter5.md

 and got to know which areas to avoid in low tide, so that our kayaks do not get beached.
-I learnt how to keep large groups of people bunched together, even when there are the overenthusiastic and the struggling.
+I learnt how to keep large groups of people bunched together, even when there are the overenthusiastic, the struggling and the instagrammers.
 I learnt how to hande a father whose kids' kayaks kept getting stuck, and how to ensure that he doesn't get stuck as well.
 Learnings across fields and verticals, but still earned through a dedication to do my job well.